eamador1/bookstore-redux/README.md

 # 📖 [BOOKSTORE WITH REDUX] <a name="about-project"></a>

-**BOOKSTORE WITH REDUX** In this step I use a Redux store to display books.
-I implement react-redux in order to connect the store and then access the state variables (accessed through useSelector) and state modifiers (which are a combination of a reducer and useDispatch).
+**BOOKSTORE WITH REDUX** In this step, I implement Redux Toolkit inside of the Bookstore React application.
+I setup a Redux store and create a slice to save the state and reducers

 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>